A variable is a name given to any storage area or memory location in a program.

 Typecasting is a way to change the data type of one data to another i.e. it changes the data type of any variable to some other data type.

 I know it's a bit confusing but let me tell you in a simple manner.
 Suppose there is a string "34" (note string not integer since it is enclosed in double-quotes) and as we know we can't add this to an integer number let's say 6.
 But to do so we can typecast this string to int data type and then we can add 34+6 to get the output as 40.
 Have a look at the program below:

 There are many functions to convert one data type into another type :

-input() function always takes input as a string i.e. if we ask user to input a number then also it will take it as a string and then we have to typecast it into either int or float data type.
+input() function always takes input as a string i.e. if we ask the user to input a number even then it will take it as a string and we will have to typecast it into another data type as per the use case.

 var1 = "54" var4 = "32" var2 = 4 var3 = 36.7 # print(100 * str(int(var1) + int(var4)) ) # print(100 * "Hello world\n") # print("Enter your number") # inpnum = input() # # print("You entered", int(inpnum)+10) """ str() int() float() """ """ Quiz - Solved in the video Exercise - Next video Project - Some awesome python utility """ # print(type(var1)) print("Enter first number") n1 = input() print("Enter second number") n2 = input() print("Sum of these two numbers is", int(n1) + int(n2))